kggreene/codeSample/README.md

 # codeSample
-### PythonPaint Augmentations
+### DragonPaint Augmentations

 ##### Code sample:
-Augmentations.py is part of the code for a machine learning training set augmentation generator for DragonPaint (automated drawing and coloring of cartoon characters) and related projects.
+Augmentations.py is part of the Python code for a machine learning training set augmentation generator for DragonPaint (automated drawing and coloring of cartoon characters) and related projects.

 The augmentation goal is to leverage extremely small original data sets (e.g. 30 drawings, only one colored, for B&W sketch to color) to get to the estimated 400-1000 training pairs we need to follow Isola, et. al.'s GANs image to image translation work.